- Technical Resources

 - About MTI

-Adhered masonry systems such as stucco are economical and beautiful.
-However, modern stucco wall assemblies behave differently from those constructed 50 years ago.
-Newer building materials (like OSB, plastic WRBs) and methods (air sealing, increased insulation, vapor control) have reduced the wall’s drying capacity and in turn increased the rate of failure from entrapped moisture.
-The portland cement contains surfactants that compromise the water repellence of many WRBs.
+Modern stucco walls behave differently from those constructed 50 years ago.
+Newer building materials (like OSB, plastic WRBs) and methods (air sealing, increased insulation, vapor control) reduce the wall’s drying capacity and increase failures from entrapped moisture.
+Surfactants in Portland cement compromise the water repellence of many WRBs.
 Creating a continuous, predictable air gap between the scratch coat and the WRB with a rainscreen drainage mat improves the ability of the wall to drain and dry.
 The air gap enhances the performance of the WRB by eliminating hydrostatic pressure, mitigating risk from fastener penetrations.

 The EIFS industry recognizes that continuous rigid insulation is not a perfect barrier system, and as a result relies on a drainage gap between the foam and the water resistive barrier to drain liquid.
 A 1/8 inch air gap creates a capillary break to drain liquid water and limits thermal loss.
 Stucco detailing with continuous rigid insulation take cues from EIFS by having an air gap to drain behind the rigid insulation.
 A second draining layer immediately behind the stucco is advantageous as well to quickly and evenly dry the stucco, reducing efflorescence and cracking.